centanomics/centanomics-blog/src/projects/portfolio.md

 ### Tech Stack

 For this project I used Gatsby as my static site generator.
 This includes React and GraphQL.
+As mentioned before I also used React Spring which allows me to add animations to my components

 - [React](https://reactjs.org/)
 - [Gatsby](https://www.gatsbyjs.org/)